 Maybe you’re tired of thinking but too bad I am not tired of typing.

-Back in 2014 a 14-year-old girl was viscously ran over twice, kidnapped and choked after declining a man’s offer of $200 for sex.
+In 2014, a 14-year-old girl was viscously run over twice, kidnapped and choked after declining a man’s offer of $200 for sex.

-Then there was the eight months pregnant woman slammed to the ground by her aggressor after ignoring his conversation and stabbed in her stomach.
+Then we have the pregnant woman slammed to the ground by her aggressor after ignoring his conversation and stabbed in her stomach.

 Men will use their societal constructed superiority to overpower women and because we don’t talk about it enough, as women our lives are dictated by the opposite sex.
 Men need to know even down to the small things we change to avoid harassment.
 If there’s a male or males on one side of the street, we walk across the street.
 They could very much so not even be concerned with us, but past experiences have shown us it’s best to keep distance.
 You shouldn’t have to stand in front of your closet and decide to not wear an item of clothing in fear of street harassment.